despairblue/furry-octo-dangerzone/04-concept/README.md

 Again, this is not an accurate depiction of how angular works, it's just for illustration purposes.

-The scene-graph is traversed and for each eligable child node a a new `treenode` is created.
+The scene-graph is traversed and for each eligable child node a new `treenode` is created.
 The double curly braces are angulars way to denote data access in templates.
 The data from the elements scope is automatically inserted and kept up to date.
 This data binding would than ensure that when the scene-graphs attributes are changed the model is kept in sync and the other way around.

-This idea is not further pursued, since the first is better suited for a functional programming style.

 ### Interaction